 An integer which specifies a number of items.
-If the spider scrapes more than that amount if items and those items are passed by the item pipeline, the spider will be closed with the reason closespider_itemcount.
+If the spider scrapes more than that amount and those items are passed by the item pipeline, the spider will be closed with the reason closespider_itemcount.
+Requests which are currently in the downloader queue (up to :setting: 'CONCURRENT_REQUESTS' requests) are still processed.
 If zero (or non set), spiders won't be closed by number of passed items.